oroinc/documentation/user_guide/notification_rules.rst

 Automatic Notification
 ======================

-In OroCRM you can specifics
+In OroCRM you can specify conditions at which a mailing will be generated based on a pre-defined :ref:`email template <user-guide-email-template>`.

 Create a Notification Rule
 --------------------------

 Notification rules define a situation to trig a mailing.
-A notification rule can only be created for a specific :ref:`email template <user-guide-email-template>` available in the system.
+A notification rule can only be created for a specific email template available in the system.

 To create a notification rule: